sbt/website/src/reference/04-Detailed-Topics/01-Using-sbt/01-Command-Line-Reference.md

     Inspecting-Settings for details.
 -   `inspect <setting-key>` Displays information about settings, such as the value, description, defining scope, dependencies, delegation chain, and related settings.
+See
-See Inspecting-Settings for details.
+    [Inspecting Settings][Inspecting-Settings] for details.

 ### Command Line Options

 System properties can be provided either as JVM options, or as SBT arguments, in both cases as `-Dprop=value`.
 The following properties influence SBT execution.
-Also see `Launcher`.
+Also see [sbt launcher][Sbt-Launcher].

 <table>
   <tr>